-As of June 30, 2019, the Company had the power to vote 86.1% of the voting shares of Santa Fe Financial Corporation ("Santa Fe"), a public company (OTCBB: SFEF).
-This percentage includes the power to vote an approximately 4% interest in the common stock in Santa Fe owned by the Company's Chairman and President pursuant to a voting trust agreement entered into on June 30, 1998.
+As of June 30, 2020, the Company had the power to vote 87.4% of the voting shares of Santa Fe Financial Corporation ("Santa Fe"), a public company (OTCBB: SFEF).
+This percentage includes the power to vote an approximately 3.7% interest in the common stock in Santa Fe owned by the Company's Chairman and CEO, John V. Winfield, pursuant to a voting trust agreement entered into on June 30, 1998.
+Mr. Winfield, Chairman of the Board of both Santa Fe and InterGroup, is a control person of both entities.

 Santa Fe's primary business is conducted through the management of its 68.8% owned subsidiary, Portsmouth Square, Inc. ("Portsmouth"), a public company (OTCBB: PRSI).
-Portsmouth has a 93.3% limited partnership interest in Justice and is the sole general partner.
-InterGroup also directly owns approximately 13.4% of the common stock of Portsmouth.
+Portsmouth has a 93.3% limited partnership interest in Justice Investors, a California limited partnership ("Justice" or the "Partnership") and is the sole general partner.
+Justice was formed in 1967 to acquire real property in San Francisco, California.
+As of June 30, 2020, the Partnership has approximately 23 voting limited partners.
+InterGroup also directly owns approximately 13.7% of the common stock of Portsmouth.

-Justice, through its subsidiaries Justice Operating Company, LLC ("Operating") and Justice Mezzanine Company, LLC ("Mezzanine"), owns a 544-room hotel property located at 750 Kearny Street, San Francisco California, known as the Hilton San Francisco Financial District (the "Hotel") and related facilities including a five-level underground parking garage.
-Kearny Street Parking LLC ("Parking") is the operator of the garage.
-Mezzanine is a wholly-owned subsidiary of the Partnership; Operating is a wholly-owned subsidiary of Mezzanine.
+Justice, through its subsidiaries Justice Operating Company, LLC ("Operating") and Justice Mezzanine Company, LLC ("Mezzanine") owns and operates a 544-room hotel property located at 750 Kearny Street, San Francisco California, known as the Hilton San Francisco Financial District (the "Hotel") and related facilities including a five-level underground parking garage.
+Mezzanine is a wholly owned subsidiary of the Partnership; Operating is a wholly owned subsidiary of Mezzanine.
 Mezzanine is the borrower under certain mezzanine indebtedness of Justice, and in December 2013, the Partnership conveyed ownership of the Hotel to Operating.
-The Hotel is operated by the partnership as a full-service Hilton brand hotel pursuant to a Franchise License Agreement with HLT Franchise Holding LLC (Hilton).
-Justice had a ten-year management agreement with Prism Hospitality L.P. ("Prism") to perform certain management functions for the Hotel.
-Prism's management agreement was terminated upon its expiration date of February 3, 2017.
-Effective December 1, 2013, GMP Management, Inc. ("GMP"), a company owned by a Justice limited partner and a related party, also provided management services for the Partnership pursuant to a management services agreement, with a three-year term, subject to the Partnership's right to terminate earlier for cause.
-In June 2016, GMP resigned.
-On February 1, 2017, Justice entered into a Hotel management agreement ("HMA") with Interstate Management Company, LLC ("Interstate") to manage the Hotel with an effective takeover date of February 3, 2017.
-The term of management agreement is for an initial period of 10 years commencing on the takeover date and automatically renews for an additional year not to exceed five years in the aggregate subject to certain conditions.
+The Hotel is operated by the partnership as a full-service Hilton brand hotel pursuant to a Franchise License Agreement with HLT Franchise Holding LLC ("Hilton") through January 31, 2030.

+Justice entered into a Hotel management agreement ("HMA") with Interstate Management Company, LLC ("Interstate") to manage the Hotel, along with its five-level parking garage, with an effective takeover date of February 3, 2017.
+The term of the management agreement is for an initial period of ten years commencing on the takeover date and automatically renews for successive one (1) year periods, to not exceed five years in the aggregate, subject to certain conditions.
+Under the terms of the HMA, base management fee payable to Interstate shall be one and seven-tenths percent (1.70%) of total Hotel revenue.
 The HMA also provides for Interstate to advance a key money incentive fee to the Hotel for capital improvements in the form of a self-exhausting, interest free note payable in the amount of \$2,000,000 in a separate key money agreement.
-The \$2,000,000 is included in restricted cash balances in the consolidated balance sheets as of June 30, 2019 and 2018.
-As of June 30, 2019 and 2018, unamortized portion of the key money was \$1,896,000 and \$2,000,000, respectively, and are included in related party and other notes payable in the consolidated balance sheets.
+As of June 30, 2020 and 2019, balance of the key money including accrued interests are \$1,009,000 and \$2,049,000, respectively, and are included in restricted cash in the consolidated balance sheets.
+As of June 30, 2020 and 2019, balance of the unamortized portion of the key money are \$1,646,000 and \$1,896,000, respectively, and are included in the related party notes payable in the consolidated balance sheets.
+On October 25, 2019, Interstate merged with Aimbridge Hospitality, North America's largest independent hotel management firm.
+With the completion of the merger, the newly combined company will be positioned under the Aimbridge Hospitality name in the Americas.